dydxprotocol/solo/docs/api.md

 The order data is hashed according to [EIP712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md).
 This includes the exact order format and version as well as information about the verifying contract and the chainId of the network.
 You can see working examples of signing in the [LimitOrders](https://github.com/dydxprotocol/solo/blob/master/src/modules/LimitOrders.ts) module of Solo.js.

-When creating your order you _must_ specify the takerAccountOwner as `x` and the takerAccountNumber as `y`, otherwise your order will be rejected. __TODO__: Replace with real owner/number when known.
+When creating your order you _must_ specify the takerAccountOwner as `0xf809e07870dca762B9536d61A4fBEF1a17178092` and the takerAccountNumber as `0`, otherwise your order will be rejected.

 After this is done, the order is ready to be submitted to the API.